-Fee-for-service ("FFS") revenue represents revenue earned under non-capitated contracts in which we bill and collect a specified amount for each service that we provide.
+Fee-for-service ("FFS") revenue represents revenue earned under non-capitated contracts in which we bill the Company bills and collect collects a specified amount for each service that we provide. it provides.
 FFS revenue is recognized in the period in which the services are rendered and is reduced by the estimated impact of contractual allowances.